MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 2. Change the file access rights of the response file to be as restrictive as possible.
 Step 4 requires that you supply some passwords.
 If you must prevent other users on the same computer from learning these passwords, you must remove the **read** permissions of the file for users other than yourself.
 You can use a command, such as the following examples:
     * On UNIX: `chmod 600 response-file.xml`
     * On Windows: `cacls response-file.xml /P Administrators:F %USERDOMAIN%\%USERNAME%:F`
-3. Similarly, if the server is a WebSphere® Application Server Liberty or Apache Tomcat server, and the server is meant to be started only from your user account, you must also remove the read permissions for users other than yourself from the following file:
+3. Similarly, if the server is a WebSphere  Application Server Liberty or Apache Tomcat server, and the server is meant to be started only from your user account, you must also remove the read permissions for users other than yourself from the following file:
     * For WebSphere Application Server Liberty: `wlp/usr/servers/<server>/server.xml`
     * For Apache Tomcat: `conf/server.xml`
 4. Modify the response file to take into account differences between the machine on which the response file was created and the target machine.